ROLE

 Approach

-We studied how similar companies organize their websites, focusing on homepage hierarchy and key offerings.
-This helped us structure ALFA Upgrades’ homepage with familiar content blocks, like “What We Do”, “Technology”, and “Collaborators”, while highlighting the uniqueness of the Geobuffer system.
+This helped define clear content sections such as “What We Do”, “Technology”, and “Collaborators”, while highlighting the uniqueness of the Geobuffer system.

 Segmented Evaluation